TheHittosLab/cobol-repetitive-routines/README.md

 # COBOL repetitive routines

 ### English
-A table multiplicator program written in COBOL to practice the repetivie routines or repetitives aritmetical operations.
+A table multiplicator program written in COBOL to practice the repetive routines or repetitives aritmetical operations.

 #### You can see the explanation on my Youtube channel:
 http://bit.ly/39Ch2Nd